 In addition to Killarney where we stayed, we passed through several cute towns like Waterville, Sneem, and Kenmare, that I would like to explore more.
 It might even be nice to stay in one of them.

-We really enjoyed our time in Kerry and definitely plan on going back.
+We enjoyed our time in Kerry and definitely plan on going back.
 Check out the short video so you can see some of the best parts of the Ring of Kerry and also get a better idea of what driving the Ring of Kerry is like.